Dmitry Bivol: Bivol vs. Beterbiev

 Bivol and Beterbiev went head to head for the undisputed championship, and the fight would go all 12 rounds making Bivol the first fighter to go the distance with Beterbiev.
 Bivol lost to Beterbiev by majority decision, losing his titles when one judge scored it 114–114, whereas the other two judges gave the fight to Beterbiev with scores of 115–113 and 116–112, and Beterbiev became the first undisputed light heavyweight Champion in 22 years.
 The fight was described as a tactical chess match.
-Bivol began he fight behind a strong jab.
+Bivol began the fight behind a strong jab.
 Beterbiev struggled with Bivol's hand speed earlier on, but was able to get through his guard many times.
 Where Bivol was landing combinations, Beterbiev was coming forward and landing one punch at a time.
 The tide changed slightly in fifth round which saw Beterbiev getting the better of Bivol, landing his own combinations and in the next round he connected with body shot.
 Bivol stood toe-to-toe with Beterbiev in round 7, at one point landing five unanswered punches.
 Beterbiev began switching stances depending on Bivol's movements.
 Bivol's eye began to swell in round 8 and he spent most of round 9 moving around avoiding Beterbiev's power.
 The boxers began to clinch in round 10.
 This was one of the first times either clinched in the fight, otherwise, the referee barely got involved.
 Referee Taylor was then forced into action again in round 11, warning Bivol for pushing Beterbiev's head down.
 Beterbiev finished the fight stronger of the two.
-After the fight, Bivol’s team stated that they wanted an immediate rematch, and Beterbiev’s team stated that they were happy to do it.
+After the fight, Bivol's team stated that they wanted an immediate rematch, and Beterbiev's team stated that they were happy to do it.

 The decision was received with mixed emotions from the crowd.
 Many believed Bivol did enough to win, but understood it was a razor-close fight.
 Speaking on the win, Beterbiev said, "Of course it's a tough fight because Dmitri is a champion, too.
 He has good skills, maybe better than me.
 But today, Allah chose me."
 Bivol felt he could have done more and promised to do more in the rematch.
 He said, "I did my job.
 I felt that I could do better. ...
 He is powerful, very powerful.
 And you see I have a bruise from my hand.
 He always beat it and it was so hard, even he reached my eye."
 Beterbiev's punch power broke through Bivol's defence on many occasions, which explained the bruising on his hand and the swelling on his eye.
 According to Compubox stats, Beterbiev landed 137 of 682 punches thrown (20%) and Bivol landed 142 of his 423 thrown (33.6%).
 Both landed 31 body shots each.
 Beterbiev had the edge in power shots out-landing Bivol 90 to 64 punches landed.
 Of the 12 rounds, ten of them were scored identical.
 It was reported that they both took home a $10 million purse for the fight.